 I have a love/hate relationship with iphoneography and Instagram.
 On the one hand, it's super convenient to snap photos with a device that can fit in my pocket and instantly share them with the world.
-And on occasions where it would be impossible to lug a big camera around, like our day in the mountains last week riding on chair lifts and going on coasters and mountain slides, it was a relief to still be able to capture the moments via iphone.
+And on occasions where it would be impossible to lug a big camera around, like our day in the mountains last week riding on chair lifts and going on coasters and mountain slides, it was a relief to still be able to capture the moments via phone.
 But are those pictures I'll ever print or keep or even post larger than thumbnail size on here?
 Probably not.

 Sometimes it's a little too convenient to whip out my phone in the moments I want to remember.
 I just realized that I have a handful of photos on my phone featuring adorable first smiles from baby Crew and zero on my nice camera.
 I'm so worried that I'm going to look back someday at the phone camera quality photos and regret that I didn't put more effort into capturing life in high definition.